RichFinn-WTW/nx-mfe-scope-issue/README.md

 ## NX 20.4.2

-When viewing the application at at http://localhost:4200/ using the nx-20.4.2 branch, the SimpleComponent is not rendered.
+When viewing the application at http://localhost:4200/ using the nx-20.4.2 branch, the SimpleComponent is not rendered.

 ![image](https://github.com/user-attachments/assets/2a83bf06-64b3-49c4-a38e-ba0fa348e20a)